Riwi-io-Medellin/PseudocodeTraining/README.md

 2. Progress to **intermediate challenges** to refine your problem-solving skills.
 3. Take on **advanced problems** to master algorithms and computational thinking.
 4. Compare different solutions in **pseudocode and multiple languages**.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request to the branch ```develop```

+## License

+© 2025 Riwi.
+All rights reserved.

+The content of this project, including but not limited to text, images, graphics, and code, is the property of Riwi and is protected by copyright laws.
+It may not be reproduced, distributed, modified, or transmitted in any form or by any means without the prior written permission of Riwi.

+For inquiries regarding the use or distribution of this project, please contact Riwi at [formacion@riwi.com](mailto:formacion@riwi.com).